The frame number is stamped on the left side of the steering head tube

 |

-This picture, taken in 1973, shows a worker stamping the Z1 engine number at the factory, Z1F#####.
-All original engine stamps have deep, uniformed, same font and size with no exceptions.
+All original engine stamps are deep, uniformed, same font and size with no exceptions.

 This was done at the factory on a specialized engraving machine, not with a hand stamp punch set.